About Browsers - Web Center

 - Safari - a web browser by Apple for the Mac

-- Microsoft Internet Explorer 6 and greater - IE 7 has better web standards support.
+- Microsoft Internet Explorer - still buggy after all these years, but the later versions have better support for web standards.
 Only one Internet Explorer browser can be installed on a single computer.
 Free.

-- Opera 8 and greater - Multiple Opera browsers can be installed on a single computer if they are installed in separate directories.
+- Opera - Multiple Opera browsers can be installed on a single computer if they are installed in separate directories.
 Free and pay versions available.

 Need an older browser for testing?
-You may find it at one of these sites.
+You may find it here.